18 LGBTQ-Owned Beauty Brands to Support Through Pride Month and Beyond

 You've likely heard of Freck as the brand making freckles cute with pens to help you either draw on or enhance freckles.
 Directed by Nasera Alayon, an LGBTQ graphic designer, this brand is the ultimate encapsulation of making beauty fun.

-This article was written on an earlier date and has been republished.
+This article was written published at an earlier date and has since been updated.

 Associate Beauty Editor